The Ultimate Guide to Adopting a Kitten or Cat

 Adopting a Kitten or Cat — What You Need to Know

-Kitten or adult: which is right for you?.
-Bringing home a new kitten ensures you’ll have a bundle of joy to watch and years to enjoy his growth.
+Kitten or adult: which is right for you?
+Bringing home a new kitten ensures you’ll have a bundle of joy to watch and years to enjoy their growth.
 Adopting or rescuing an adult cat lets you save a life and bring home a truly grateful companion.
 Both come with benefits and challenges.

 There is usually very little guesswork with an adult cat.
-He is full grown, and you don’t have to guess whether he is a shorthair or longhair.
-Additionally, he usually comes litter-box trained and has outgrown the impulse to chew on everything.
-Although he may still like to play, he won’t be running in a high gear all the time.
+They are full grown, and you don’t have to guess whether they are a shorthair or longhair.
+Additionally, they usually come litter-box trained and have outgrown the impulse to chew on everything.
+Although they may still like to play, they won’t be running in a high gear all the time.
 An older cat is also more likely to meld into the existing hierarchy established by your other dogs and cats.
-If he is healthy, an adult cat should not need as many trips to the veterinarian as a kitten.
+If they are healthy, an adult cat should not need as many trips to the veterinarian as a kitten.

 However, with most rescue pets you are unsure of your cat’s previous environment.
-Depending on his personality and experiences, an adult cat may take longer to bond with you.
+Depending on their personality and experiences, an adult cat may take longer to bond with you.
 There could be a reason why the adult cat was put up for adoption in the first place.
-He may suffer from serious behavioral problems, and he might prove to be a difficult pet.
+They may suffer from serious behavioral problems, and they might prove to be a difficult pet.

 Meanwhile, a kitten is a clean slate.
-His habits haven’t been set, and you get to teach him and watch him grow.
+Their habits haven’t been set, and you get to teach them and watch them grow.
 Adopting a kitten also gives you the advantage of developing a strong, priceless bond.

-Where Should You Find a New Cat or Kitten?
+Where Can You Find a New Cat or Kitten?

 Here is a general overview of where you can purchase or adopt a cat or kitten:

-- Shelters – Shelters are often a great place to rescue an adult cat, and many of them have time to work with them to give you some insight on their personality and fit into your home.
+- Shelters.
+Shelters are often a great place to rescue an adult cat, and many of them have time to work with them to give you some insight on their personality.

-- Breeders – If you want a purebred cat, find breeders in the national cat magazines, visit a cat show or surf the Internet.
-Like good shelters, breeders will interview you to make certain you will provide a good home and ask you to sign a contract.
+- Breeders.
+If you want a purebred cat, find breeders in national cat magazines, visit a cat show, or surf the Internet.
+Like good shelters, breeders will interview you to make certain you will provide a good home, as well as ask you to sign a contract.

-- Internet – Finding the right cat may be only a mouse click away.
+- Internet.
+Finding the right cat may be only a mouse click away.
 Many shelters have sites where they post photos of cats available for adoption.
-The “cybershelter” available from the American Society of the Prevention of Cruelty to Animals (ASPCA) and Petfinder.org makes it easy for you view adoptable cats in your area.
+The “cybershelter” available from the American Society of the Prevention of Cruelty to Animals (ASPCA) and Petfinder.org makes it easy for you to view adoptable cats in your area.

-- Breed Rescue – Purebred cats occasionally turn up at shelters or in newspapers.
+- Breed Rescue.
+Purebred cats occasionally turn up at shelters or in newspapers.
 Groups have sprung up to rescue purebred cats from shelter situations and find them homes with people who would prefer a breed.
-Listings of purebred cat rescue groups can be found at Eden Publications’ www.creatures.com/USBR1.html or the Internet Cat Club’s Web site at www.netcat.org/rescue.html, among other locations.

 Should You Adopt or Purchase Your Cat?

-So, knowing all of the places you can go to find a new cat, should you be looking to adopt your new cat or purchase him?
+So, knowing all of the places you can go to find a new cat, should you be looking to adopt your new cat or purchase them?

 Adopting a cat from a local animal shelter or rescue organization is a very fulfilling experience.
 It is one of those standstill moments that remain etched in your memory forever.
 After all, you just saved a life.

-When you purchase a purebred kitten, the chances are that you will be getting him from a breeder and he will be young.
+When you purchase a purebred kitten, the chances are that you will be getting them from a breeder and they will be young.
 At least one of the parents should be nearby, so you can check that parent’s temperament and condition.
-The cleanliness of the facility, the breeder’s knowledge of the breed, the stage at which he is willing to let kittens go (it should never be before eight weeks of age), and the kitten’s socialization skills should be tip-offs to the quality of the kennel.
+The cleanliness of the facility, the breeder’s knowledge of the breed, the stage at which they are willing to let kittens go (it should never be before eight weeks of age), and the kitten’s socialization skills should be tip-offs to the quality of the kennel.

-Today cats live longer than ever.
-Just 20 years ago the life expectancy of a cat was four to six years; today they live 15 years or more.
-Life expectancy in cats depends on many things, but the most important factor is whether he is an indoor-only cat or an outdoor cat.
+Today, cats live longer than ever.
+Just 20 years ago, the life expectancy of a cat was four to six years; today they live 15 years or more.
+Life expectancy in cats depends on many things, but the most important factor is whether they are an indoor-only cat or an outdoor cat.
 Life expectancy varies significantly between the two.